 Crafton Hills College collaborated to establish an academic plan for the growth of their enrollment and development of their programs.
-In 2005, a facilities master plan was put in place to prepare for the development of facilities to accommodate the planned growth.
+In 2005, a Facilities Master Plan was put in place to prepare for the development of facilities to accommodate the planned growth.
 The 2005 FMP planned for facilities and campus-wide infrastructure, based on a study of utilization and needs.
 It established architectural and landscaping design guidelines intended to align future development with the best attributes of the existing campus.
 The 2005 FMP recommended the construction of projects, including the Learning Resources Center, the Kinesiology, Health Education, and Aquatic Complex and the East Complex.
 It also served as the foundation to seek bond funds for additional projects.

 With the passage of Measure M in February 2008, \$500 million in funding capacity was approved by the voters.
-The drop in property values throughout the District during the Great Recession reduced SBCCD's bonding capacity by about half.
-Plans for projects that were designed and approved by the Division of the State Architect, such as plans for a parking structure, were postponed.
+The drop in property values throughout the District during the Great Recession reduced SBCCD's ability to sell bonds by about half.
+Plans for projects that were designed and approved by the Division of the State Architect, such as plans for a parking structure and a wellness pool, were postponed.

 Following the adoption of the 2010 Educational Master Plan, it became apparent that the College's facilities plan needed an update.
 The 2011 Facilities Master Plan Update reprioritized development for Measure M funded projects, as well as visualized a concept for the full build-out of the campus.
-To prepare for the next phase of campus development, the College expanded and improved its utilities infrastructure and prepared detailed design guidelines for architects to follow.

-Based on the recommendations of the 2011 FMP Update, Crafton Center, Canyon Hall, and the Public

-Safety Allied Health Building were built and opened for the spring 2016 semester.
+Based on the recommendations of the 2011 FMP update, Crafton Center, Canyon Hall, and the Public Safety Allied Health Building were built and opened for the spring 2016 semester.
 These three projects represent a significant increase in the campus' space inventory and have necessitated a reorganization of much of the campus' space.
-Plans for other projects, such as a parking structure, were postponed.

-Currently, "secondary-effect" projects are underway to repurpose space that was vacated in the Central Complex, the Clock Tower Building, the Student Support Building, and portions of others.
-The Facilities Analysis describes the campus in 2018 when it is anticipated that these projects will have been completed.
+Currently, "secondary-effect" projects are underway to repurpose space that was vacated in the Central Complex, the Clock Tower Building, and the Student Support Building.
+The Facilities Analysis describes the campus in 2017 when it is anticipated that these projects will have been completed.

 The College is learning to live in its newly expanded campus and confirming its planning assumptions.
-As economic conditions recover and enrollment grows, Crafton Hills College has reassessed its needs and reset its priorities through the development of a new educational master plan and a related facilities master plan.
+As economic conditions continue to recover and enrollment grows, Crafton Hills College has reassessed its needs and reset its priorities through the development of a new educational master plan and a related facilities master plan.

-Overview GLOSSARY OF TERMS
+GLOSSARY OF TERMS